6202 Walkers Line,

 heat.
 Summer picking usually starts at 6:00am.

 Most of our staff do a mix of all these jobs.

 Please note, if you are unable to work weekends

 and holidays, we are unlikely to hire you.

 The greenhouse work is usually sunny and warm,

 but your hands will be spent in potting soil all

-hot or cold, etc. You will be on your feet most
+demanding, you will be on your feet most of the

 Our farm is in North Burlington, on Walkers